TeamINTERACT/EthicaIngest/README.md

     verify_ethica_telemetry
     - Validate pairs of telemetry CSV files against linkage expectations
-        - each file validates against checksum
+        - each file validates against checksum CURRENTLY NOT SURE THIS STEP IS NEEDED the linkage verify already validates these files in some degree should be able to add checksum test there rather than create an entirely separate step in the cycle

     create_ethica_assignments.sql
     - Create table psql portal_dev.ethica_assignments